jmagar/piper/INSTALL.md

     docker-compose up -d
     ```
     This command will:
-    -   Build the Zola application Docker image (if not already built).
+    -   Build the Piper application Docker image (if not already built).
-    -   Start the Zola application container.
+    -   Start the Piper application container.
     -   Start a PostgreSQL container.
     -   Apply database migrations automatically (Prisma handles this).
     -   Create local directories (`./uploads`, `./logs`, `./config`, `./db-data`) if they don't exist, for persistent storage.